 I thought about how I could make the setting more interesting and honestly, I think I got carried away.

 The idea was to set the series in the future.
-The future version of myself was about to launch a VR time travel company, and to get people excited about the launch, he decided to travel back through time and post videos to YouTube in the distant past (a.k.a. right now).
+The future version of myself was about to launch a virtual reality VR time travel company, and to get people excited about the launch, he decided to travel back through time and post videos to YouTube in the distant past (a.k.a. ~ present day ~).

 I thought that this would allow for some much more interesting content and narratives within the series.
 For example: